magento/knowledge-base/src/troubleshooting/general/site-fails-to-load-due-to-maintenance-mode-left-enabled.md

 ---
 title: Site fails to load due to maintenance mode left enabled
-labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,The server is temporarily unable to service your request due to maintenance downtime or capacity problems.,how to,maintenance mode,site not loading,Adobe Commerce,on-premises,cloud infrastructure
+labels: 2.2.x,2.3.x,Magento Commerce,Magento Commerce Cloud,how to,maintenance mode,enable,disable,site not loading,Adobe Commerce,on-premises,cloud infrastructure
 ---

 This article provides a fix for when your site doesn't load due to maintenance mode being left enabled or not been disabled automatically.
 You may receive an error message: *Service Temporarily Unavailable The server is temporarily unable to service your request due to maintenance downtime or capacity problems.*